microsoft/code-with-engineering-playbook/docs/continuous-delivery/devops-provider-recipes/github-actions/runtime-variables/runtime-variables.md

 ![Workflow Diagram](images/workflow-diagram.png)

 In this situation, testing the pipeline is extremely difficult without having to make external calls to the resource.
-In many cases, making external calls to the resource can be expensive or time consuming, significantly slowing down inner loop development.
+In many cases, making external calls to the resource can be expensive or time-consuming, significantly slowing down inner loop development.

-Azure Dev Ops, as an example, offers a way to define pipeline variables on a manual trigger:
+Azure DevOps, as an example, offers a way to define pipeline variables on a manual trigger:

 ![AzDo Example](images/AzDoExample.PNG)

-Github Actions does not do so yet.
+GitHub Actions does not do so yet.

 ## Solution

 To workaround this, the easiest solution is to add runtime variables to either commit messages or the PR Body, and `grep` for the variable.
-Github Actions provides `grep` functionality natively using a `contains` function, which is what we shall be specifically using.
+GitHub Actions provides `grep` functionality natively using a `contains` function, which is what we shall be specifically using.

 In scope: